FFCtest2: 44116

 • They outspend Boomers in wellness and lifestyle categories.

-• Millennials are entering peak earning years and about to benefit from the largest wealth transfer in history.
+• Millennials are entering peak earning years and are about to benefit from the largest wealth transfer in history.

 In addition to deals, they want experiences, values, and consistency across channels.
-For example, if your TikTok voice doesn’t match your in-store vibe, they’ll notice.

 Minorstones are the new milestones